 We also hit up some waterfalls on the way back, including the super-blue Sigoldufoss, and a double waterfall called Hjálparfoss.

 Exactly which extra stops you make on a tour like this will depend on lot on your driver, your group that day, and what the weather is doing.
 I loved all our stops, though!

 All in all, I thought this tour packed in a LOT of good stuff, and both my dad and I agreed that it had been a good use of a day.

 Landmannalaugar day tour details

 We went on a super jeep tour to Landmannalaugar and Hekla, which included quite a few stops along the way.

-Price: These tours range anywhere from $275-$400 per person, depending on the exact tour and time of year.
+Price: A day-long super Jeep tour like this can range anywhere from $275-$400 per person, depending on the exact tour and time of year.
 This sounds like a lot (and it is), but Iceland is expensive and you really do get more bang for your buck with a super jeep tour.

 Tips for visiting Landmannalaugar